 Although everyone is at risk of contracting COVID-19, if you are going through cancer treatment it is important to take extra caution.
 Fighting cancer and going through cancer treatment may cause you to have a weakened immune system, making it more difficult for your body to fight infections.

 What should I do if I experience symptoms?

 If you are sick, stay at home.
 Contact your care team immediately if you are experiencing symptoms including a fever, cough or shortness of breath.

-Sarah Cannon is taking extra precautions to ensure the safety of our patients and care team members across the network.
+- Sarah Cannon is taking extra precautions to ensure the safety of our patients and care team members across the network.
 If you have any questions on the procedures at our facilities or proactive measures that you can take to protect yourself, contact askSARAH at (844) 482-4812 to speak to a nurse who is specially-trained to help with your cancer questions.

 - For more information about COVID-19 for people with cancer, visit Cancer.Net Coronavirus 2019: What People With Cancer Need to Know and Cancer.Net Common Questions About COVID-19 and Cancer: Answers for Patients and Survivors.

 - For the latest information on COVID-19, visit the Centers for Disease Control and Prevention: Coronavirus (COVID-19), World Health Organization: Coronavirus Disease (COVID-19) Pandemic and American Society of Clinical Oncology (ASCO®) Coronavirus Resources.